cal129/Flagstone-Demo/README.md

 -   Used Co pilot to add in the quote carousel and change BG color.
 -   Asked Co pilot how to move the link in nav to right side.

-## Future improvements

--   A section of personal stories.
--   A form to sign up to a newsletter.
--   More information in the footer including emergency numbers.
--   Fix when navigation bar covers headings when links are clicked.

 # Testing and Validation

 ## Testing Results